How I helped a ML focused product team go from underperforming to over-achieving

 We revised our product strategy to address these unmet needs.

-- We used prototypes and concept testing to validate a new approach.
+- I used prototypes and concept testing to validate new approaches.

 - 130% increase in claims within 30 days